Pulse detonation engine: Operation

-PDEs

 All regular jet engines and most rocket engines operate on the deflagration of fuel, that is, the rapid but subsonic combustion of fuel.
 The pulse detonation engine is a concept currently in active development to create a jet engine that operates on the supersonic detonation of fuel.
 Because the combustion takes place so rapidly, the charge (fuel/air mix) does not have time to expand during this process, so it takes place under almost constant volume.
 Constant volume combustion is more efficient than open-cycle designs like gas turbines, which leads to greater fuel efficiency.

 As the combustion process is so rapid, mechanical shutters are difficult to arrange with the required performance.
 Instead, PDEs generally use a series of valves to time the process carefully.
-In some PDE designs from General Electric, the shutters are eliminated through careful timing, using the pressure differences between the different areas of the engine to ensure the "shot" is ejected rearward.

-Another side effect, not yet demonstrated in practical use, is the cycle time.
-A traditional pulsejet tops out at about 250 pulses per second due to the cycle time of the mechanical shutters, but the aim of the PDE is thousands of pulses per second, so fast that it is basically continuous from an engineering perspective.
-This should help smooth out the otherwise highly vibrational pulsejet engine — many small pulses will create less volume than a smaller number of larger pulses for the same net thrust.
-Unfortunately, detonations are many times louder than deflagrations.